1929 Mexican presidential election: Aftermath

+Electoral fraud accusations

 The opposition candidate José Vasconcelos refused to recognize the official results, claiming that a massive electoral fraud had taken place, and proclaimed his "Plan de Guaymas", urging the Mexican people to rebel against the alleged fraud.
-He was subsequently jailed, and after being released he moved to the United States.
+His call to rebellion went unheeded; he was subsequently jailed, and after being released he moved to the United States.

-Many modern analysts, such as Enrique Krauze, have arrived at the conclusion that the 1929 elections were indeed rigged and Ortiz Rubio probably lost the election.
+Several modern authors, such as Enrique Krauze, have arrived at the conclusion that the 1929 elections were indeed rigged and Ortiz Rubio probably lost the election.
 In subsequent decades, the National Revolutionary Party, later renamed Institutional Revolutionary Party, continued resorting to electoral fraud to perpetuate itself in power.
+Historian Verónica Oikión Solano described the election as, contratry to Ortiz Rubio's claim, "[not] diaphanous, in any sense".

+Subsequent political developments

+Ortiz Rubio became president on 5 February 1930.
+Calles served as his Secretary of war and the navy from 1931 to 1932.
+Ortiz Rubio was the victim of an assassination attempt on the day of his inauguration, which left him greatly disturbed for the remainder of his presidency.
+Although he was supposed to have been president until 1 December 1934, he resigned on 2 September 1932 in protest over Calles' excessive interference on his government.